 Frequently Asked Questions About Closures

-If you want to protect your hair and don't want to deal with having to maintain your leave out then a closure is for you!
-If you are looking for a budget friendly alternative to a frontal then a closure is definitely for you.
+If you want to protect your hair and don't want to deal with having to maintain your leave out then closure is for you!
+If you are looking for a budget-friendly alternative to a frontal then closure is definitely for you.

 How long do closures last?

 How long closure will last really depends on how well you maintain it plus the quality.
 A quality closure should be able to last pretty long especially with proper maintenance.
 Make sure to follow our maintenance tips listed earlier in the article.

 While the dimensions can vary, closures usually come in dimensions of 4″ x 5″ or 4″ x 4″ or 4″ x 3.5″ or 5″ x 5".

 Can you create baby hairs with closures?Just like you can create baby hairs with frontals you can do the same with closures.
 Just pluck and cut the hairline to create baby hairs and then lay them down with some bomb edge control.

 Yes, you will need to pluck your closure unless if it comes pre-plucked.
 Plucking your closure will give it a natural look.
 You can do a bit of plucking at the hairline but if anything you need to pluck the part.
 Plucking the part will have your part looking like your scalp.

 What are some ways that I can customize my closure?